 Sasami would later tag along with Ayeka in her older sister's search for Yosho as she kept herself in stasis for 700 years as well.
-Sasami freed the captive Tenchi and Ryoko, the space pirate to make the decision of crash-landing Ryu-oh to Earth.
+Sasami freed the captive Tenchi and Ryoko, with the latter eventually using Ryo-ohki to crash-land Ryu-oh to Earth.
 Sasami currently resides on Earth with Ayeka as she does most of the cooking around the Masaki household.
 She did confess of her connection to Tsunami with Tenchi and the girls, with the group fully accepting her despite her earlier fears of being rejected by them.

 Sasami retains most of her familiar traits, personality and background from the OVAs, though she no longer has a blood relation to Tenchi.
 She is the fourth girl to become a part of the Masaki household when the spaceship she arrived in to take Ayeka back home with her to Jurai was destroyed.
 Sasami has an interest in video games here, particularly fighting games.
 The ancient knights of Jurai, Azaka and Kamidake, would become her guardians towards the end of the series and Azaka would become her gaming pupil.
 Like her sister, Sasami would sneak back to Earth to return to Tenchi's house following Kagato's defeat.